KenMAG/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex4_Attacks.md

 To build a detection, you first start with building a KQL statement.
 Since you will attack a host, you will have representative data to start building the KQL statement.

-The following lab runs the same attacks on a Windows host with Defender for Endpoint installed and Windows with Sysmon installed.
-As you build the detections, you will see the difference in data normalization for each.

 After you have the KQL statement, you create the Analytical Rule.